-LMAC 17: Mental capacity in adult care (F/650/1962)
+LMAC 17 Mental capacity in adult care (F/650/1962)

-Unit summary The aim of this unit is to provide learners with knowledge and understanding in relation to mental capacity in adult care.
-Assessment This unit is internally assessed, via a portfolio of evidence.
-Optional Achieved/not yet Level 5 3 credits 25 GLH
+Unit summary The aim of th The aim of this unit is to provide learners with knowledge and understanding in relation to mental capacity in adult care.
+Assessment This unit is internally assessed via a portfolio of evidence.
+Optional Achieved/not yet achieved Level 5 3 credits 25 GLH

-Learning outcomes The learner will: Assessment criteria The learner can: Understand the provisions of the Mental Capacity 1.1 Summarise current legislation , regulation , and codes of practice in relation to mental capacity Act in relation to adult care 1.2 Discuss the principles of deprivation of liberty in context of own role Understand how to work with decision 2.1 Evaluate the roles and responsibilities of an independent mental capacity advocate (IMCA) in the context of own role makers 2.2 Explain best interest decisions under the Mental Capacity Act (2005) Understand how to work with Reflect on processes applied in own service when working with individuals who lack capacity individuals who lack capacity 3.2 Evaluate how own service ensures safety and wellbeing of individuals who lack capacity within adult protection
+Learning outcomes The learner will: Assessment criteria The learner can: Understand the provisions of the Montel Connector Summarise current legislation, regulation and codes of practice in relation to mental capacity Mental Capacity Act in relation to adult care 1.2 Discuss the principles of deprivation of liberty in context of own role Understand how to work with decision- 2.1 Evaluate the roles and responsibilities of an independent mental capacity advocate (IMCA) in the context of own role makers 2.2 Explain Best Interest decisions under the Mental Capacity Act (2005) Understand how to work with Reflect on processes applied in own service when working with individuals who lack capacity individuals who lack capacity 3.2 Evaluate how own service ensures safety and wellbeing of individuals who lack capacity within adult protection